MsMc24/G1-finalproject/README.md

 Pre-reading:

 1. Students look at word cloud made using wordcloud code.
-Ss guess what the story is about.
-What do they think Maria’s dream is?
+Ss guess what the story is about. *What do they think Maria’s dream is?
 What does she need to achieve her dream? ☁️☁️☁️
-2. Ask if there are any words they can’t pronounce.❓❓❓
+2. Ask if there are any words they can’t pronounce.*❓❓❓
 3. Students look at words using dictionary.📕📕📕
 4. T calls on each student: Can you tell me 1 word you didn’t know how to say and it’s meaning? 🙋🏻🙋🏻🙋🏻